Auropro-da-team/Claims-Agent-Chatbot-Accelerator/agent_backend/README.md

 **Built with ❤️ by the Auropro Team**

-*Powering the future of insurance customer service with AI*
+*Powering the insurance customer service with AI*